jayasrivenkateshp/aws-learning/01-IAM/05-IAM groups/README.md

 * Group specifies the permission for a collection of users, and it also makes it possible to manage the permissions easily for those users.

-* You created a group known as Admin and assigned the permissions to the group that administrators typically need.
+* You created a group known as Admin and assigned the permissions to the group that administrators need.

-* Any user joins the admin group; then the user will have all the permissions that are assigned to the group.
+* Any user joins the admin group;

+* then the user will have all the permissions that are assigned to the group.

 * If a new user joins the organization, then he should have administrator privileges, and you can assign the appropriate permissions by adding him to the group.